Cubs vs. Mets Player Props Betting Odds

 Hoerner Stats

-- Hoerner has eight doubles, a triple, two home runs, 10 walks and 23 RBI (50 total hits).
-He has stolen 11 bases.
+- Hoerner has 51 hits with eight doubles, a triple, three home runs, 11 walks and 24 RBI.
+He's also stolen 11 bases.

 Hoerner Recent Games